Black Mirror Easter Eggs You Didn't Notice

 Cookies and credits (Shut Up and Dance)

-Sticking with the article on the racist CEO but moving towards the top of the page, we come to an Easter egg that references holiday special "White Christmas" in the form of a cryptic advertisement reading "ONE SMART COOKIE?
+Sticking with the article on the racist CEO but moving towards the top of the page, there's an Easter egg that references holiday special "White Christmas" in the form of a cryptic advertisement reading "ONE SMART COOKIE?
 Click to witness the kitchen tech of tomorrow."

 Waldo sticker (Shut Up and Dance)

-These messages arrive shortly after an email confirming the hack with the incriminating video attached, and the viewer is as eager to see what the people behind it have to say as Kenny—though tear your eyes away from the texts, and you'll notice a familiar face peering around the phone.
-The mocking grin of cartoon bear turned political weapon Waldo can be seen on Kenny's laptop.
+These messages arrive shortly after an email confirming the hack with the incriminating video attached, and the viewer is as eager to see what the people behind it have to say as Kenny; tear your eyes away from the texts, however, and you'll notice a familiar face peering around the phone.
+The mocking grin of cartoon bear-turned-political weapon Waldo can be seen on Kenny's laptop.

 National Allied bank (Shut Up and Dance)

-Kenny's bank robbery was one of the most memorable moments from the third season, brilliantly acted by Alex Lawther and his partner in crime Jerome Flynn (Game of Thrones' Bronn) from the moment the hapless duo pulled up outside a branch of fictional British bank National Allied with little time to lose.
-The first thing you notice about the bank is its rural location, and the second thing you notice is the logo.
-That's when you put two and two together and realize that this bank also has branches in the city, because it was one of their London cash machines that failed to dispense Cooper's flight money in "Playtest."
+Kenny's bank robbery was one of the most memorable moments from the third season, brilliantly acted by Alex Lawther and his partner in crime Jerome Flynn (Bronn from "Game of Thrones") from the moment the hapless duo pulled up outside a branch of fictional British bank National Allied with little time to lose.
+The first thing noticeable about the bank is its rural location, and the second thing is the logo.
+That's when viewers can put two and two together and realize that this bank also has branches in the city, because it was one of their London cash machines that failed to dispense Cooper's flight money in "Playtest."

-The slanted V-shaped logo (slightly obscured by Cooper's shoulder at the ATM) also looks very similar to the ones emblazoned on military uniforms in "Men Against Fire," which is either commentary on banks and their history of profiting from war or just a strange coincidence.
+The slanted V-shaped logo (slightly obscured by Cooper's shoulder at the ATM) also looks very similar to those emblazoned on military uniforms in "Men Against Fire," which is either commentary on banks and their history of profiting from war, or merely a strange coincidence.

 The roach hunter (Men Against Fire)